Vending machines can provide a variety of functions for customers.

 The vending machine business can be hugely profitable, but it is just like any other industry in that you must put in the effort to succeed.

-The specific cost of doing business in the vending machine industry will be determined largely by the type of machine(s) you select and the number of devices you run.
+The specific cost of doing business in the vending machine industry will be determined by the type of machine(s) you select and the number of devices you run.

 How Much Does A Vending Machine Cost (Detailed Comparison)

-1. One Time Costs Related To Vending Machine
+One-Time Costs Related To Vending Machine

 1. Machine Cost

-It depends on the size of the machine, the built quality, the number of items to be displayed, whether the machine is refrigerated or not, and also on whether it is operated by coin, cash, or cashless mechanism.
+It depends on the size of the machine, the built quality, the number of items to be displayed, whether the machine is refrigerated or not, and whether it is operated by coin, cash, or cashless mechanism.

-A coin-operated Sanitary Napkin Vending Machine would cost from ₹5,000 to ₹10,000.
-An Automatic Coffee Vending Machine would be worth under ₹1,00,000 and a refrigerated, cash-accepting vending machine with a variety of items to be displayed would range anywhere over ₹1,25,000.
+An Automatic Coffee Vending Machine would be worth under ₹1,00,000, and a refrigerated, cash-accepting vending machine with various items to be displayed would range anywhere over ₹2,25,000.

 Also, There are various types of vending machines available.
 So you can choose the right vending machine for yourself.